University railway station (England): Redevelopment

 On 22 July 2020, Minister of State for Transport Chris Heaton-Harris announced £12 million of government funding towards the expected £56 million cost of the project.
 The remaining £44 million was to be funded by a consortium comprising the University of Birmingham, Birmingham City Council, Network Rail, West Midlands Trains, and the Greater Birmingham and Solihull LEP.

 Construction work took place from 2021 to 2024.
 The architects were Associated Architects and the contractor was VolkerFitzpatrick.
 The extended platforms were opened in time for the Birmingham 2022 Commonwealth Games in July 2022, and the new buildings were opened on 28 January 2024.
 Numerous other facilities within the station were improved, replaced, or expanded.
 The widths of the platforms were doubled and equipped with a canopy for sun and rain protection, and the landscaping was improved.

 Facilities

-Pedestrian access is via University Road West, close to the Medical School and bus interchange - around 330 yd uphill from University Square.
-Owing to the station's campus location on a service road there is no car parking, although nearby Selly Oak station is a designated Park and Ride station.
-The station is alongside the Worcester and Birmingham Canal, a popular cycling and jogging route.
+Pedestrian access is via University Road West, close to the Medical School and bus interchange - 234 m uphill from University Centre.
+Owing to the station's campus location on a service road, there is no car parking, although nearby Selly Oak station is a designated Park and Ride station.
+The station sits alongside the Worcester and Birmingham Canal, a popular route for cyclists and joggers.
 Access is at street level as there is a fence between Platform 2 and the towpath.

-On the concourse are two automated ticket machines and two windowed ticket booths, staffed all day Monday to Saturday and from 9:20 on Sundays.
+On the concourse are two automated ticket machines and two windowed ticket booths, staffed Monday to Friday 07:00–20:00, Saturday 08:00–19:00, and Sunday 10:00–16:00.
 There is lift access down to both platforms from the entrance.
+After crossing the river via the elevated walkway from the south-east passage, stairs and a Z-shaped ramp connect to the campus.
 Platform 2 has a covered waiting room.
-Fare control is enforced by a line of automatic ticket barriers installed in April 2009, at Five Ways station.
+Fare control is enforced by a line of automatic ticket barriers installed at the passage to both platforms, there is a kiosk within the fare gates on each platform at this station to provide fare adjustment services for passengers.